-- 7.2 After a preliminary assessment of an Application for a Decision, the Commission will either: - (a) decline to consider the Application for a Decision; or - (b) proceed to consider the Application for a Decision. - 7.3 If the Commission declines to consider the Application for a Decision, it will provide an explanation of this outcome to the applicant in writing.
-Such an outcome does not constitute a Decision under section 11 and/or section 26 of the Ordinance.
-It also does not indicate the Commission's position on whether the relevant agreement or conduct: - (a) raises a concern under the Conduct Rules; or - (b) is or is not excluded or exempt from the Conduct Rules. - 7.4 If the Commission proceeds to consider the Application for a Decision, it will inform the applicant. - 7.5 The timeframe for preliminary assessment will depend on the nature and complexity of each matter, as well as the resources available to the Commission at the time.
-Where the applicant has engaged with the Commission in an Initial Consultation and provides an Application for a Decision consistent with the issues discussed during that consultation, the timeframe for preliminary assessment may be shorter than otherwise.
+- 7.2 After a preliminary assessment of an Application, the Commission will either: - (a) decline to consider the Application; or - (b) elect to consider the Application. - 7.3 If the Commission declines the Application, it will inform the applicant that it will not consider the Application.
+Such an outcome does not constitute a Decision.
+It also does not indicate the Commission's position on whether the relevant agreement or conduct: - (a) is excluded or exempt from application of the Conduct Rules; or - (b) raises a concern under the Conduct Rules. - 7.4 If the Commission elects to consider the Application under section 10 or 25 of the Ordinance, it will inform the applicant. - 7.5 The timeframe for preliminary assessment will depend on the nature and complexity of each matter, as well as the resources available to the Commission at the time.
+Where the applicant has engaged with the Commission in an Initial Consultation and provides an Application consistent with the issues discussed during that consultation, the timeframe for preliminary assessment may be shorter than otherwise.

-8 Consideration of Application for a Decision
+8 Consideration of Application

-- 8.1 Where the Commission decides to consider an Application for a Decision under sections 10 or 25 of the Ordinance, it will: - (a) publicise the Application for a Decision; and - (b) engage with parties likely to be affected by a Decision.
+- 8.1 Where the Commission decides to consider an Application under sections 10 or 25 of the Ordinance, it will: - (a) publicise the Application; and - (b) engage with parties likely to be affected by a Decision.

-Publicising the Application for a Decision
+Publicising the Application

-8.2 The Commission will publicise an Application for a Decision in accordance with section 10(1) or 25(1) of the Ordinance, including by posting a notice of the application together with a non-confidential version of the application on the Commission's website.
+8.2 The Commission will publicise an Application in accordance with sections 10(1) or 25(1) of the Ordinance, including by posting a notice of the Application together with a nonconfidential version of the Application on the Commission's website.